sts10/linux-config/readme.markdown

 For editing RAW photos, try Darktable.
 Here are some [free film emulators](https://github.com/t3mujin/t3mujinpack).
 There's also GIMP and Kdenlive (for video)!

+## KDE Troubleshooting

+If, after installing the proper NVIDIA drivers and restarting the machine, everything looks big, go to Fonts settings menu and "Force" the DPI to 96.

 ## General tips:

 ### How to Mount an external harddrive that's formatted as exFAT